 Writing Good Stuff

-After I published my essay, "This is a web page ", I heard from a lot of writers.
+After the success of my essay, "This is a web page," I heard from many writers.

 Many were impressed with the amount of traction it had received.
-They emailed me and asked for my advice: "how can I really reach an audience?"
+They emailed me and asked my advice: "How can I reach a bigger audience?"

-Instead of reply purely from my point of view, I decided to contact my favorite writers and ask them this question:
+Instead of relying purely on my point of view, I decided to contact my favorite writers and ask them this question:

 How do you write good content that people care about?